-Director of Campus Ministry: Jolene Smith Location: McGivney Hall, Rm.
-M109 Phone: 403.254.7930
+Location: McGivney Hall, Rm.
+M109 Email: campus.ministry@stmu.ca

 Campus Ministry at St. Mary's University supports students, staff, and faculty to live out its Catholic vision of being open to all, by developing the whole person: mind, body and spirit and preparing students to live with integrity, compassion and confidence.
 We seek to create an environment where all feel welcome and have the opportunity to explore the spiritual dimension of life and supports the development of their relationship with God, self and others.
 Prayer and worship, social justice, along with a variety of other programs and services are offered.
 Campus Ministry supports students, staff and faculty of diverse faith backgrounds and traditions, and encourages all community members to share their gifts.